Sarbari: Demographics

 According to the 2011 Census of India, Sarbari had a total population of 5,007, of which 2,562 (51%) were males and 2,445 (49%) were females.
 There were 811 persons in the age range of 0–6 years.
 The total number of literate persons in Sarbari was 2,505 (59.70% of the population over 6 years).

 Education

 Panchakot Mahavidyalaya was established at Sarbari in 2001.
 Affiliated with the Sidho Kanho Birsha University, it offers honours courses in Bengali, Hindi, English, history, geography, political science, philosophy, accountancy, computer science, zoology and general courses in arts, science and commerce.

 Raghunathpur Government Polytechnic, established in 2016, offers diploma courses in engineering.

 Culture

 Garh Panchkot is a ruined 16th century fort/ palace of the Panchkot Raj at the foot of the Panchet Hill.

 Achkoda, located in this block, showcases aatchala-style temples with terracotta work on the walls.
-It “seems to be at least five centuries old.
-Its panels are smaller in size and some of them depict tribal life.”
+One of these temples is dedicated to Raghunath and it was constructed by the local landlord of the area.
+Other temples are mortuary temples of Vaishnava Sadhaks.